JaspervB-tud/AmpliDiff/README.md

 This repository contains the code for [AmpliDiff](https://www.biorxiv.org/content/10.1101/2023.07.22.550164v1), a Python tool that finds amplicons and corresponding primers in viral genomes in order to differentiate between different lineages/strains/species.

 ### Requirements
-All dependencies can be found in the dependencies.txt files in the corresponding folders.
-Note that AmpliDiff has not been tested on Windows systems.
+All dependencies can be found in the dependencies_AmpliDiff.txt and environment_AmpliDiff.yml files.
+Note that AmpliDiff has not been tested on Windows systems and it is therefore discouraged to run AmpliDiff on Windows.

 ### Installation
-AmpliDiff can simply be installed by cloning this repo, and building the amplicon_generation.pyx Cython file using the following commands:
+AmpliDiff can be installed by cloning this repo, installing the dependencies (through conda using the environment_AmpliDiff.yml file for example) and building the amplicon_generation.pyx Cython file using the following commands:
 ```
 git clone git@github.com:JaspervB-tud/AmpliDiff.git
 cd AmpliDiff/AmpliDiff